grafana/loki/docs/sources/fundamentals/overview/comparisons.md

 ---
 # Loki compared to other log systems

-## Loki / Promtail / Grafana vs EFK
+## Grafana Loki / Promtail / Grafana vs EFK

 The EFK (Elasticsearch, Fluentd, Kibana) stack is used to ingest, visualize, and query for logs from various sources.